songair/songair.github.io/_posts/2021-12-27-shard-allocation-deciders.md

 ```

 Note that YES and NO are not the only types for the decision.
 It also exists a
-THROTTLE type, which allows users to controle the shard allocation based on the
+THROTTLE type, which allows users to control the shard allocation based on the
 concurrency.
 We can consider it as a "temporary NO", as
 the allocation is not allowed right now, but may be YES in the future.